emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 ### Failure #6: Making a Mess with Mocks

 Even though I'm usually on team "Yay mocks!", their use in a situation like this one is unfortunate.
-First, by replacing the child unit with a test double, the parent unit's test is going to become convoluted: part of the test will specify bits of logical behavior carried out by the parent, while other parts will specify the intended collaboration between the parent and child object.
+First, by replacing the child unit with a test double, the parent unit's test is going to become convoluted: part of the test will specify bits of logical behavior carried out by the parent, while other parts will specify the intended collaboration between the parent and child objects.
 In addition to juggling both concerns, the tester's hands will be tied in *how* the parent-child collaboration is specified because any stubbing will need to be made to agree with whatever logic the parent implements.

 Tests that specify both logical behavior and unit collaboration like this are very difficult to read, comprehend, and change.
 And yet, this frightening scenario probably describes the vast majority of tests in which test doubles are used.
 It's no wonder I hear so many complaints of "over-mocking" in unit tests, a claim that until relatively recently befuddled me.